 - Collaboration with healthcare, housing, and workforce partners

+In 2026, we’re introducing new classes designed to meet neighbors where they are.
+These programs offer practical tools that support health, confidence, and everyday well-being.
 From nutrition education with hands-on learning experiences to financial health and workforce training, these classes reflect our commitment to addressing hunger while also supporting long-term wellness and sustainability.